giuliotom/Us-BikeShare-Project-/README.md

 ## How to run the program:
 To run the program you will need:
--Python 3 (Numpy and Pandas packages installed using Anaconda) -a terminal application (terminal for Mac/Linux or Git for Windows)
+-Python 3 (Numpy, Pandas and Time packages installed using Anaconda) -a terminal application (terminal for Mac/Linux or Git for Windows)

 ### Files used